-A. Platelet function analyzer closure time B. Adenosine diphosphate C. Udvalg for Kliniske Undersøgelser
+ADP = adenosine diphosphate; PFA = platelet function analyzer closure time; SSRI = selective serotonin reuptake inhibitor; UKU = Udvalg for Kliniske Undersøgelser.

 Figure 1.
 Representation of theoretical consequence of SLC6A4 polymorphisms in the setting of treatment with selective serotonin reuptake inhibitors (SSRIs).
 High expression genotypes, represented at left, result in higher serotonin transporter (5-HTT) density.
 Low expression genotypes, at right, have reduced 5-HTT density, and thus may result in greater increases in synaptic serotonin (5-HT) in the presence of the same SSRI dose.
-This excess 5-HT interacts with 5-HT receptors resulting in exaggerated serotonergic effects that manifest as adverse drug reactions (ADRs).
+This excess 5-HT interacts with 5-HT receptors resulting in exaggerated serotonergic effects that manifest as adverse drug reactions.

 Figure 2.
 Schematic of the literature search process.